philanderson888/course-notes/Cyber/Cyber/README.md

 Routers and Switches: Update OS, Firmware, ROMMON = OS in NVRAM

 DOS attacks - consider possibility and mitigate or provide backup resources

-#### Compensating control

-Compensating control - in place in case the primary control fails

-eg data backup
-eg putting a system offline

-Also compensating control can be implemented if the preferred solution is not implemented

 #### Group Policies